-History of the alligator hunting season: In the fall of 2001, WRD personnel developed a conceptual framework for an alligator hunting season.
+History: In the fall of 2001, WRD proposed a hunting season.
 Regulatory proposals included capture techniques, dispatch methods, hunt locations and seasons.
-The first alligator hunting season was held in September 2003.
-This first season was a success and paved the way for future seasons.
+The first alligator hunting season was held in September 2003., and was a success paving the way for future seasons.

-WRD believes the alligator hunting season is integral to the continued conservation of the American alligator in Georgia, adds to the value of alligators and allows citizens to benefit from this sustainable and renewable natural resource.
+WRD believes alligator hunting is integral to the continued conservation of the American alligator in Georgia, adds to the value of alligators, and allows citizens to benefit from this sustainable and renewable natural resource.